PlaceholderTeam/mod-template/README.md

 ## License

-This template is available under the MIT license.
+This mod is available under the MIT license.
 You can modify and distribute it as long as you preserve copyright and license notices.